amolenk/dapr-hands-on/Assignment04/README.md

 In this assignment, you're going to add dapr publish/subscribe messaging to send messages from the simulation to the TrafficControl service and from the TrafficControl service to the Government service.

-> To get started with this assignment, open the `Assignment 4` folder in this repo in VS Code.

 ## Assignment goals

 In order to complete this assignment, the following goals must be met: